rakvat/transform-social.org/content/en/texts/economics_faq.md

 <a class="anchor" name="who_owns_means_of_production"></a>
 ### [Who owns the means of production?](#who_owns_means_of_production)

 No one.
 They get used and maintained by those responsible for the production.
 These people don't own the means of production and don't [decide about the distribution](#who_decides_what_to_produce).
+Maintaining means of production includes making sure they remain usable long-term and preventing their overuse.
 Ownership in general is not compatible with anarcho-communism as there is no state to enforce property rights.
 What matters is who makes the decisions and that should be those affected by the decision.

 <a class="anchor" name="who_owns_other_things"></a>